cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 In the context of VSCs, the CCV module enables the following functionalities:
   - On the provider chain,
-    - **provide** VSCs to the consumer chains, for them to update their validator sets according to the validator set of the provider chain;
+    - **provide** VSCs to the consumer chains, for them to update their validator sets according to the validator set of the provider chain; providing VSCs entails sending `VSCPacket`s to all consumer chains;
     - **register** VSC maturity notifications from the consumer chain.
   - On every consumer chain,
     - **apply** the VSCs provided by the provider chain to the validator set of the consumer chain;
-    - **notify** the provider chain that the provided VSCs have matured on this consumer chain.
+    - **notify** the provider chain that the provided VSCs have matured on this consumer chain; notifying of VSCs maturity entails sending `VSCMaturedPacket`s to the provider chain.

 These functionalities are depicted in the following figure that shows an overview of the Validator Set Update operation of CCV.
 For a more detailed description of Validator Set Update, take a look at the [technical specification](./technical_specification.md#validator-set-update).